hashicorp/vault-service-broker/README.md

 ### Architecture and Assumptions

-To ease in setup and administration, the Cloud Foundry HashiCorp Vault Broker makes a few assumptions about the Vault setup including:
+To ease in setup and administration, the HashiCorp Vault Service Broker makes a few assumptions about the Vault setup including:

 - The Vault server is already running and is accessible by the broker.